Neptune-Sky/VanillaUpgrades/README.md

 # Installation

-This mod uses SFS Modloader version 1.1.2 made by dani0105, which can be found [here.](https://github.com/105-Code/SFS-Modloader)
+This mod is only compatible with SFS Modloader version 1.1.2 and up, which can be found [here.](https://github.com/105-Code/SFS-Modloader)

 1. Install the modloader.
 2. Download the latest ZIP.